recraft-ai/mcp-recraft-server/README.md

 You can specify these parameters:

 - `RECRAFT_API_KEY`: mandatory parameter, your [Recraft AI API](https://www.recraft.ai/profile/api) key.
 - `IMAGE_STORAGE_DIRECTORY`: optional parameter, you can specify the directory in which all generated images will be stored.
 By default this directory is `$HOME_DIR/.mcp-recraft-server`.
-If `RECRAFT_REMOTE_RESULTS_STORAGE="1"`, the value of this parameter is ignored.
-- `RECRAFT_REMOTE_RESULTS_STORAGE`: optional parameter, you can set the value to `"1"`, in this case all generated images will be stored remotely and their URLs will be returned.
-Also, `IMAGE_STORAGE_DIRECTORY` will be ignored in this case.